Chapter 3 of 12

 Create Free Account

-What You'll Learn How to build runbooks with clear tasks, owners, and rollbacks—plus playbooks for different launch types.
+What You'll Learn How to build runbooks with clear tasks, owners, and rollbacks -- plus playbooks for different launch types, dependency management, validation protocols, and automation strategies that eliminate human error during the most critical hours of your product's life.

 The Deployment Runbook: Minute-by-Minute Execution

 A robust runbook is a structured database of actions, not a casual document.
-It must include:
+It must include precise fields that eliminate ambiguity and create accountability:

 Time ID Task Description Owner Rollback